JavaScript Injector

 Let's store the Asset ID for later

-Alternatively, we can use the nifity --json option in the CLI and pipe it to jq to just get the Asset ID:
+Alternatively, we can use the nifty --json option in the CLI and pipe it to jq to get just the Asset ID:

 $ screenly asset list --json | jq -r '.[] | select (.title|test("Engadget")) | .id'